As A Private School:

 Students are accepted on a space available basis in the following order:

 To ensure a successful learning environment for all students, it is essential that all students and parents accept, support and follow the standards and policies of DCA.
-Admission may be denied by the Headmaster of School if it is determined that the student will unlikely be able to adapt to the standards and policies, or that the school is unable to service the needs of the student.
+Admission may be denied if it is determined that the student will unlikely be able to adapt to the standards and policies, or that the school is unable to service the needs of the student.

 The following are expectations of all Denver Christian Academy students:

 All students, whether new or re-enrolling, remain on provisional status for one full semester.
-If during this provisional period it is determined by the Headmaster of School that the student, for whatever reason, has not been able to adapt to DCA’s environment, the enrollment may be terminated.
-The new student provisional period may be extended for another semester by the Headmaster of School at the recommendation of the Administrative Team.
+If during this provisional period it is determined by the Principal that the student, for whatever reason, has not been able to adapt to DCA’s environment, the enrollment may be terminated.
+The new student provisional period may be extended for another semester by the Principal at the recommendation of the teachers/Leadership Team.
 Students (new or current) failing any class may be placed on Academic Probation or asked to leave Denver Christian Academy.

-Suspension or expulsion from another school in the previous last two semesters from the date of application may prevent a potential student from acceptance to DCA.
-Individual circumstances may be considered by the Administrative Team.
-After review, the Administrative Team may deem the potential student acceptance on permanent Behavioral Probation.
+Suspension or expulsion from another school in the two semesters prior to the date of application may prevent a potential student from acceptance to DCA.
+Individual circumstances may be considered by the Principal/Leadership Team.
+After review, the Principal/Leadership Team may deem the potential student’s acceptance on permanent Behavioral Probation.
 A student that is not accepted may reapply when he or she can demonstrate adequate behavioral improvement that aligns with DCA’s code of conduct.